 KUALA LUMPUR — On Feb.
-17, Malaysia’s still-influential former Prime Minister Mahithir Mohamed weighed in on an ongoing debate about freedom of the press in Malaysia, a rising Southeast Asian economy.
+17, Malaysia’s still-influential former Prime Minister Mahathir Mohamad weighed in on an ongoing debate about freedom of the press in Malaysia, a rising Southeast Asian economy.

-Mahathir’s comments come as Malaysia gears up for a national election due sometime in the first half of 2013, with the country’s print and online media both slated in various quarters for partisan coverage.
+Mahathir’s comments come as Malaysia gears up for a national election due sometime in the first half of 2013, with the country’s print and online media both slated in various quarters for partisan coverage of the upcoming vote.

 ARE YOU READY?

-The prime minister was warming the crowd up for the appearance of Psy, the Korean pop star, who flew in for the event at the invitation of Malaysia’s governing parties, which are getting ready for parliamentary elections.
+The prime minister was warming the crowd up for the appearance of Psy, the Korean pop star, who flew in for the event at the invitation of Malaysia’s governing parties.

-But going by some of the coverage in Malaysia’s long-established print press, you would not think the prime minister was on the end of such a rebuke, lighthearted as it was.
+But going by some of the coverage in Malaysia’s long-established print press, you would not think the prime minister was on the end of such a rebuke.

-Newspapers such as The New Straits Times, The Star and My Sin Chew are linked to governing parties, and for the most part omitted any sense that the Psy gig — seen by many as an electioneering stunt — could have backfired.
+Newspapers such as the New Straits Times and The Star are linked to governing parties, and for the most part omitted any sense that the Psy gig — seen by many as an electioneering stunt — could have backfired.

 “People from all walks of life gathered for the festive event that saw Prime Minister Datuk Seri Najib Razak conveying well-wishes to all Malaysians celebrating the Lunar New Year,” reported the New Straits Times.

-For Keng Khai, from Penang, the event was all about Psy.
-Speaking an hour before the Korean took to the stage, he told MediaShift that “we’re here for Gangnam, I think most people are,” acknowledging however that he supports Malaysia’s opposition parties.
+For opposition supporter Keng Khai, from Penang, the event was all about Psy.
+Speaking an hour before the Korean took to the stage, he told MediaShift that “we’re here for Gangnam, I think most people are.”

 Such reporting is suggestive of how local newspapers have long been kept on a short leash by Malaysia’s press licensing system, which until recently required publications to apply annually for a permit renewal.